KSP-CKAN/CKAN/Spec.md

 - resources/kerbalstuff
 - ksp_version

-###### #/ckan/github
+###### #/ckan/github/:user/:repo

-Indicates data should be fetched from Github.
+Indicates data should be fetched from Github, using the `:user` and `:repo` provided.
+For example: `#/ckan/github/pjf/DogeCoinFlag`.

 When used, the following fields will be auto-filled if not already present:

 - author
 - version